I tested 7 of the best-selling products and found Olaplex No. 3 to be the best treatment for bleached hair.

 This deep conditioning mask is suited to all hair types, but it is the ultimate hair hero for those with bleached damaged hair.
 The miracle hair mask works to hydrate, condition, improve hair texture and shine, treats split ends and tame frizz.

 The hair mask is packed full of ingredients that sound good enough to eat.
-Bleached hair is nourished with a formula of raw virgin coconuts, argan oil and shea butter.
+Dry hair is nourished with a mask formula of raw virgin coconuts, argan oil and shea butter.

 If you have hair in need of some serious TLC, swap your normal conditioner out twice a week for the Coconut and Fig hair mask and apply it to damp hair for 10 minutes.
 Rinse out and style as normal.